samanthaandrews/samantha-andrews/projects/online-privacy-101.md

 layout: layouts/project.njk
 ---

 After working as a software developer and learning more about online privacy and security, I wanted to share my knowledge.
-OnlinePrivacy.info is an actionable guide for folks who want to take the first steps to secure their data online.
+[OnlinePrivacy101.info](https://onlineprivacy101.info/) is an actionable guide for folks who want to take the first steps to secure their data online.

 ![online-privacy-101](https://samantha-andrews.s3.us-east-2.amazonaws.com/projects/online-privacy-101/online-privacy-101.jpg)